bmaansi/BudgetIt/README.md

 CSCI490 - Capstone Project

 Name: Maansi Bhardwaj

 Username: bmaansi

-BudgetIt is a website allowing users to track their spending and set financial goals.
+BudgetIt is a website that helps individuals manage their finances by tracking spending, categorizing expenses, and setting personalized financial goals.